Bournedale in Barnstable County, Massachusetts — The American Northeast (New England)

 Thomas Tupper

-soon after their settlement in sandwich
+soon after their settlement in Sandwich

 1637

 Location.
 41° 46.456′ N, 70° 33.666′ W. Marker is in Bournedale, Massachusetts, in Barnstable County.
-Marker is on Herring Pond Rd south of Bournedale Road (U.S. 6), on the right when traveling south.
+It is on Herring Pond Rd south of Bournedale Road (U.S. 6), on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Buzzards Bay MA 02532, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on April 10, 2022.
+This page was last revised on October 30, 2024.
 It was originally submitted on April 4, 2022, by Ralph Cahoon of Barnstable, Massachusetts.
-This page has been viewed 153 times since then and 77 times this year.
+This page has been viewed 1,678 times since then and 147 times this year.
 Photos: 1, 2. submitted on April 4, 2022, by Ralph Cahoon of Barnstable, Massachusetts. • Michael Herrick was the editor who published this page.